Marin Market Intelligence

 Micro-Market Realities

-• Corte Madera & Larkspur (The Pure Sprint): 90% of Q1 sales happened in 60 days or less, closing at 106.41% of asking.
+• Corte Madera & Larkspur (The Pure Sprint): 90% of Q1 2026 sales happened in 60 days or less, closing at 106.41% of asking.
 There is zero long-tail inventory here.

 • San Rafael (The Most Bifurcated): Homes selling under 30 days capture 104.31% of asking.
-But homes sitting 90+ days plummet to 78-79%
+But homes sitting 90+ days plummet to 78–79%.

 • Tiburon (The Luxury Long-Tail): With a $3.425M median, the buyer pool is inherently thin.
 This market rewards patience at the right price but punishes overpricing.

-• Novato (The Fair-Value Entry Point): Buyers has more options here, especially in the 94947 zip code.
+• Novato (The Fair-Value Entry Point): Buyers have more options here, especially in the 94947 zip code.
 While 67% of homes sell in under 30 days, they close at exactly 101.42% of asking.
 Not an overbidding hotspot, but desirable properties with ADUs or in A+ neighborhoods frequently see overbidding.

 Local Micro-Market Insights & Observed Buyer Behavior